Skip to main content

 Location: In-Person - Room number coming soon

-Teaching Professor: Rouben Brandt
+Teaching Professor: Reuven Brandt

 Description: In this course, we will explore the way in which the concepts of freedom and equality have been understood and applied under the United States Constitution.
 We will ask whether the Constitution is a moral document designed to implement justice or a document designed to enshrine a particular set of traditions into law.
 We will then look at how the Equal Protection Clause of the Fourteenth Amendment has been applied to cases in which the government has discriminated on the grounds of race, ethnic background, gender, undocumented status, wealth, and sexual orientation.